getalp/wikIR/README.md

 ```

 # Details
-  * Right now our tool is designed to treat english wikipedia
+  * Right now our tool is designed to treat english wikipedia only
   * We delete all non alphanumeric characters
   * The data construction process is similar to [1] and [2] :
-    * bleblblb
+    * Only the first 200 words of each article is used to build the documents
+    * The first sentence of each article is used to build the queries

 [1] Shota Sasaki, Shuo Sun, Shigehiko Schamoni, Kevin Duh, and Kentaro Inui.
 2018.
 Cross-lingual learning-to-rank with shared representations
+[2] Shigehiko Schamoni, Felix Hieber, Artem Sokolov, and Stefan Riezler.
+2014.
+Learning translational and knowledge-based similarities from relevance rankings for cross-language retrieval.